Irfan Solanki: Judicial probe and withdrawal of strike

 Meanwhile, a First Information Report was filed against Irfan Solanki and others for the vicious attack on the medical students.
 He was charged with attempt to murder.
 Responding to the charges, Solanki held a press conference where he produced an old man.
 He claimed that this man was being beaten up ruthlessly by the junior doctors, and that he had merely stepped in to save him.
 At an earlier press conference, Solanki had worn a bandage and claimed that he himself had been beaten up and had to have six (or three) stitches on his head.
 However, a Zee News interviewer asked Solanki to show the stitches - and no stitches or hair removal could be shown.
 At the recent press conference also he had no bandages.

 Following the legal developments and assurances, the doctors withdrew their strike.
 However, a group of junior doctors started a hunger strike, demanding action against Solanki.

+Conviction

+In 2024, Solanki along with four others was convicted on charges of arson, assault and threatening to kill.
+Solanki was sentenced to seven years in prison.
+The victim, a widow named Nazir Fatima, accused Solanki and his brother of setting her house on fire to encroach on her land.